• Skip to main content

 Instructions

-• Heat up about a tablespoon of neutral oil in a cast iron skillet / non-stick pan on medium heat.
-Add in garlic and saute until fragrant, for 2-3 minutes.
+• Heat up a tablespoon of oil in a pan over medium high.
+Once the pan is heated, place in shallot and cook for 2-3 minutes, or until translucent.

 Notes